herd-the-cats/ansible-role-dotfiles/README.md

 Role Name
 =========

 This role uses a wrapper around GNU stow to back up any existing dotfiles and then symlink the desired folders from the dotfiles repo.
+It can run as a single unprivileged user, or set up multiple user accounts.

 Requirements
 ------------